YasmineAbedour/DetectionTrackingMRL/README.md

 img  = first(vid)
 ```

-Then we have to tune the Blob Tracker parameters that will be used in the BlobTracking.track_blobs.
+Then the user has to tune the Blob Tracker parameters that will be used in the BlobTracking.track_blobs.
-Tuning the size parameters and amplitude_th is the most decisive part to detect the wanted objects and avoid detecting noise in the video.
+Tuning the size parameters and amplitude_th is the most decisive part to detect precisely the wanted objects and avoid detecting noise in the video.

 ```Julia